Spanning Tree Algorithm – Path Cost

 10 Mbps | 100 | 100 |

 As shown in the table, 10 Gb/s Ethernet ports have a port cost of 2, 1 Gb/s Ethernet ports have a port cost of 4, 100 Mb/s Fast Ethernet ports have a port cost of 19, and 10 Mb/s Ethernet ports have a port cost of 100.
-So if the speed is slow then the cost is greater for the spanning-tree algorithm.
+So, if the speed is slow, the price is more significant for the spanning-tree algorithm.

-The IEEE revised the values of cost to accommodate the 10 Gigabits Ethernet standards.
+The IEEE revised cost values to accommodate the 10 Gigabits Ethernet standards.
 As newer and faster Ethernet technologies enter the marketplace, the path cost values may again be revised to accommodate new standards.
-The default cost of the port is associated with the port but we can manually configure the cost value for any port to control the spanning-tree paths to the root bridge.
+The default cost of the port is associated with the port, but we can manually configure the cost value for any port to control the spanning tree paths on the root bridge.
 We can configure the port cast in interface configuration mode.
-The cost value must be between 1 and 200, 000, 000.
-To restore the default port cost value, enter the “no spanning-tree cost” in interface configuration mode.
+The cost value must be between 1 and 200 000 000.
+Enter the “no spanning-tree cost” in interface configuration mode to restore the default port cost value.

 Path Cost Calculation

 Paths with the lowest cost become the preferred path.
-Remaining paths to the root bridge are blocked.
-Now lookit the below image, and analyze the all paths from all switches to the root bridge:-
+The remaining paths to the root bridge are blocked.
+Now look at the below image and analyze all the paths from all switches to the root bridge:-

 Switch-2

-Switch-2 has three ways to towards Root Bridge.
+Switch-2 has three ways to go towards Root Bridge.

 - Fa0/3 (Fast Ethernet) of switch-3 is directly connected to Fa0/1 (Fast Ethernet) of Root Bridge.
-Link is working on 100 Mbps, so the link cost is 19.
+The link works at 100 Mbps, so the link cost is 19.

 - The second root towards the root bridge is via switch-3.
-The cost of the link between switch-2 and switch-3 is 19 and the cast of the link between switch 3 and Root bridge is 100, So the total cost of the root is 19+100 = 119.
+The link between switch-2 and switch-3 costs 19, and the cost between switch 3 and the Root bridge is 100.
+So, the total cost of the root is 19 + 100 = 119.

-So, the lowest cost path towards the root bridge is 19, which is a link from the Fa0/3.
-So the port Fa0/3 becomes a root port and remaining ports become Designated Ports or Block ports.
+The lowest-cost path towards the root bridge is 19, a link from Fa0/3.
+Thus, port Fa0/3 becomes a root port, and the remaining ports become Designated Ports or Block ports.

 Switch-3

-Similarly, switch-3 has also three ways towards the root bridge:
+Similarly, switch-3 also has three ways toward the root bridge:

 - The first root is directly connected with the root cost of 100.